Biden gets COVID-19 vaccine, says 'nothing to worry about'

-NEWARK, Del. — President-elect Joe Biden on Monday received his first dose of the coronavirus vaccine on live television as part of a growing effort to convince the American public the inoculations are safe.
+NEWARK, Del. — President-elect Joe Biden received his first dose of the coronavirus vaccine on live television Monday as part of a growing effort to convince the American public the inoculations are safe.

 The president-elect took a dose of Pfizer vaccine at a hospital not far from his Delaware home, hours after his wife, Jill Biden, did the same.
 The injections came the same day that a second vaccine, produced by Moderna, will start arriving in states.
 It joins Pfizer's in the nation's arsenal against the COVID-19 pandemic, which has now killed more than 317,000 people in the United States and upended life around the globe.

-The president-elect praised the health care workers and said President Donald Trump's administration "deserves some credit getting this off the ground."
-And Biden urged Americans to wear masks during the upcoming Christmas holiday and not travel unless necessary.
+"If you don't have to travel, don't travel," he said.
+"It's really important."

+Biden also thanked health care workers, and offered praise and an elbow bump to Tabe Mase, the nurse practitioner who administered his first dose of the vaccine.

-Other top government officials last week joined the first wave of Americans to be inoculated against COVID-19 as part of the largest largest vaccination campaign in the nation's history.
+Other top government officials have been in the first wave of Americans to be inoculated against COVID-19 as part of the largest vaccination campaign in the nation's history.

 Vice President Mike Pence, House Speaker Nancy Pelosi, D-Calif., Senate Majority Leader Mitch McConnell, R-Ky., and other lawmakers were given doses Friday.
 They chose to publicize their injections as part of a campaign to convince Americans that the vaccines are safe and effective amid skepticism, especially among Republicans.

-But missing from the action has been President Donald Trump, who has spent the last week largely out of sight as he continues to stew about his election loss and floats increasingly outlandish schemes to try to remain in power.
-It's an approach that has bewildered some top aides who see his silence as a missed opportunity for the president, who leaves office Jan.
-20, to claim credit for helping oversee the speedy development of the vaccine and to burnish his legacy.

-Trump, who in the past has spread misinformation about vaccine risks, has not said when he intends to get the shot.
-He tweeted earlier this month that he was "not scheduled" to take it, but said he looked "forward to doing so at the appropriate time."
+President Donald Trump is discussing with his doctors the timing for taking the vaccine, the White House has said.
+He tweeted earlier this month that he was "not scheduled" to take the vaccine but that he looked "forward to doing so at the appropriate time."

-The White House has said he is still discussing timing with his doctors.
+The White House has offered another reason for waiting, saying Trump was showing support for the most vulnerable to get the vaccine first.

 Trump was hospitalized with COVID-19 in October and given an experimental monoclonal antibody treatment that he credited for his swift recovery.
 A Centers for Disease Control and Prevention advisory board has said people who received that treatment should wait at least 90 days to be vaccinated to avoid any potential interference.

-Surgeon General Jerome Adams cited that recommendation on CBS's "Face the Nation" on Sunday when asked if Trump planned to receive the shot on camera.

-"From a scientific point of view, I will remind people that the president has had COVID within the last 90 days.
-He received the monoclonal antibodies.
-And that is actually one scenario where we tell people maybe you should hold off on getting the vaccine, talk to your health provider to find out the right time," Adams said.

-But others, including Dr. Anthony Fauci, the nation's top infectious diseases expert, have recommended that Trump be vaccinated without delay.
+Dr. Anthony Fauci, the nation's top infectious diseases expert, and other experts have recommended that Trump be vaccinated without delay as a precaution.

-"Even though the president himself was infected, and he has, likely, antibodies that likely would be protective, we're not sure how long that protection lasts.
-So, to be doubly sure, I would recommend that he get vaccinated," he told ABC News.

 (0) comments